DCounsPsych Counselling Psychology / Application and selection

 Interview requirements

-You will also deliver a presentation to programme tutors (you will be informed of the topic of the presentation when invited for interview), and take part in a role play activity in order to demonstrate your counselling skills.
+You will be interviewed individually.
+You will also be required to deliver a presentation to programme tutors (you will be informed of the topic of the presentation when invited for interview) and take part in a role play activity in order to demonstrate your counselling skills.